Healthy Teeth Start Early

 Marconi Dental Group Participates in Children’s Dental Health Month

 Presentation at Bright Horizons Features Flossisaurus

-The end of February found members of the Marconi Dental Group visiting the eager youngsters at Bright Horizons School on Cottage Way in Sacramento to encourage good dental health habits.
+The end of February found members of the Marconi Dental Group visiting the eager youngsters at Bright Horizons School on Cottage Way in Carmichael to encourage good dental health habits.
 Dr. Maryam Saleh with Dental Assistants Lisa Drisdon and Christina Jones illustrated the differences between foods that are good for your teeth and bad for your teeth, demonstrated how to brush and floss properly and explained the reasons for cleaning your teeth every day.
 Teaching children how to keep their teeth healthy when they are young helps them avoid problems with their primary teeth and gives them the tools to care for their oral health throughout their life.

 Good Food Versus Bad Food

 One of the presentations had the children select between foods that are good for your teeth and foods that are bad for your teeth.
 As you can see from the image, candy, donuts and snack foods lose when compared to veggies and fruits for healthy eating.
 Processed sugars stick to the teeth and provide food for oral bacteria.
 When these bacteria have something to eat, our teeth suffer!
 Healthy food limits bacterial growth and promotes strong bones and tooth enamel.